 A. The Washington Post did a taste test on alternative faux meats for vegans, so check out those results if that’s your strategy.
 But I’m going to be honest and say the point of Thanksgiving isn’t about serving non meat eaters a highly processed bit of fake meat.
 I usually serve turkey and a vegetarian main.
 My go-to is this vegetarian pot pie recipe from Kim O’Donnell.
 If you’ve got more than one or two vegetarians at the table, consider making (or buying) a vegetarian gravy, such as this red wine mushroom version from Whole Foods Market.

 Q. Do I need to brine the turkey, or can I skip it?

 A. You don’t have to wet brine.
 Indeed, Kim Severson of The New York Times wrote a bombshell story that essentially called it a fad that’s over.
 A wet brine involves putting the turkey into a solution laced with salt, herbs and usually some acid, such as cider or citrus.
 Alice Currah at Savory Sweet Life has a great example of how to wet brine a turkey.

-Maybe it’s me, but I got to a point where I felt a wet brine made turkey meat soggy.
-So I’m partial to using a “dry” brine, which involved slathering the bird with a salt-based rub.
-The clearest and best example we can find of this is Russ Parsons version on Food52.
+Maybe it’s me, but I feel a wet brine makes turkey meat soggy.
+So, I’m partial to using a “dry” brine, which involved slathering the bird with a salt-based rub.
+The clearest and best example I can find of this is Russ Parsons version on Food52.

 Q. Do I need special equipment?